Earwax Removal

 Irrigation (spray wash system)

 A low-pressure irrigation system is used to remove wax from the ear.
 Rather than spraying water directly at the eardrum (potentially unsafe), this technique allows for the canal to be safely washed instead.
 As the water exits the ear canal, so will the cerumen; both will collect in a catch basin.
-This method of treatment is painless and easy; however, it should only be performed on patients with healthy eardrums.
+This method of treatment is painless and easy; however, it should only be performed on clients with healthy eardrums.

 Manual removal (use of a curette)

 A thin lit, one-time-use tool is used to gently scoop, pull or extract the cerumen from the ear canal.
 The curette can be angled and is of varying lengths.
-This method of earwax removal is often recommended when a patient does not have healthy eardrums.
+This method of earwax removal is often recommended when a client does not have healthy eardrums.

 Regular Treatments